TheMrMilchmann/kopt/README.md

 kopt
 ====

-kopt is a small framework for platform independent library for reading command line arguments.
+kopt is a small command line parser library for the JVM.

+*kopt is fully compatible with Java and Kotlin.*

 Command Line Argument Convention
 --------------------------------